Itabashi

-Itabashi (板橋区, Itabashi-ku) is a special ward located in Tokyo Metropolis, Japan.
-In English, it calls itself Itabashi City.
+Itabashi (板橋区, Itabashi-ku) is a special ward in the Tokyo Metropolis in Japan.
+In English, it is called Itabashi City.
 Itabashi has sister-city relations with Burlington, Ontario, in Canada; Shijingshan District of Beijing in the People's Republic of China; and Bologna in Italy.

 As of May 1, 2015, the ward has an estimated population of 547,270, and a population density of 16,990 persons per km2.
 The total area is 32.22 km2.

 Geography

 Itabashi lies on the Kantō plain.
 The Arakawa River, a major river, forms part of the boundary with Saitama Prefecture.
 Surrounding the ward are, in Saitama, the cities of Wakō and Toda; and in Tokyo, the wards of Nerima, Toshima, and Kita.